tomriddle7/ios-sci-web-calculator/README.md

 # ios-sci-web-calculator
-ios scientific  calculator with vanilla javascript
+This repository is iOS scientific calculator with vanilla javascript.
+This calculator can cross normal mode and scientific mode in rotate.